Pumpkin Recipes by: Melanie Grant from Life is For Living

 If you are looking for an awesome holiday destination head down to the Yarra Valley, you might just run into Mel at the local Farmers Markets.
 Melanie is a friend of mine and this is her story.

-In January this year my little family and I made the big decision to pack up our suburban life and move to a more peaceful life in the Yarra Valley.
-For me this change has been a long awaited dream come true.
+In January this year, my little family and I made the big decision to pack up our suburban life and move to a more peaceful life in the Yarra Valley.
+For me, this change has been a long awaited dream come true.
 My goal now is to live as sustainably as possible and create a better living environment for my children and me.
 Our country life is filled with a lovely big green block, chooks, greenery, vegetable patches and fruit trees.
-We are learning more about how our actions effect the environment around us every day and for this I will always be thankful we made the change.
+We are learning more about how our actions affect the environment around us every day and for this, I will always be thankful we made the change.

 While visiting the Yarra Valley you must check out these two amazing food stores: Ample Food Store and Bumpstead Family Apiaries.